 Certain changes to our employee compensation arrangements may result in increased compensation and benefits expense.
-In addition, any changes to the mix of cash and deferred incentive compensation granted to our employees may affect certain financial measures applicable to our business, including ratios of compensation and benefits expense to revenue, and may result in the issuance of increased levels of Lazard Ltd's Class A common stock, par value \$0.01 per share ("Class A common stock"), to our employees upon vesting of restricted stock units ("RSUs"), performance-based restricted stock units ("PRSUs") or restricted stock awards in a particular year.
+In addition, any changes to the mix of cash and deferred incentive compensation granted to our employees may affect certain financial measures applicable to our business, including ratios of compensation and benefits expense to revenue, and may result in the issuance of increased levels of Lazard Ltd's Class A common stock, par value \$0.01 per share ("Class A common stock"), to our employees upon vesting of restricted stock units ("RSUs"), performance-based restricted stock units ("PRSUs"), restricted stock awards or other equity-based awards in a particular year.
 Our compensation levels, results of operations and financial position may be significantly affected by many factors, including general economic and market conditions, our operating and financial performance, staffing levels and competitive pay conditions.